LaurenzDemey/RMusic/exercises.md

 6. update background-color to #131313 (using \_variables.scss and \_body.scss)
 7. adapt all heading elements + paragraph to the color "white"
-8. have some normalization css added into "\_normalize.scss"
-9. Verify that everything is working correctly by starting your application.
+8. Verify that everything is working correctly by starting your application.